adibkhan/Brain.API/README.md

 * Make sure to remove trailing spaces from the data while testing the routes.

-## Other Notes
+## Other notes
-* Instructions on how to use swagger is provided in the Installtion folder
+* Instructions on how to use swagger is provided in the [Installation](https://github.com/adibkhan/Brain.API/tree/master/Installation) folder.
-* Route validation, logging was intentionally left out of this project.
-* To keep thisngs simple all entity properties are declared as strings
+* To keep things simple, all entity properties are declared as strings and route validation and logging was intentionally left out of this project.
-* Dependency inject has been used in the manager classes to help with unit testing.
+* Dependency injection has been used in the manager classes to help with unit testing.